Scroll down to the end of this article for easy shopping!

 Why I love the Montessori education model

 When Jude was 18 months, he was delayed in his development.
 Because his only peer model was Charlie, his severely autistic big brother, he wasn’t learning age-appropriate skills.
 Our developmental pediatrician recommended that Jude start going to school to be around normally developing kiddos his own age, hoping he’d imitate them and learn that way.
 We did some research and ended up choosing a Montessori School that Jude started going to three days per week.
-I like the Montessori approach because it teaches children independence through play and give them confidence.
+I like the Montessori approach because it teaches children independence through play and gives them confidence.
 The learning is individualized for each child’s unique needs and interests.
 The children are given choices and they make their own decisions about what “work” to do on their sweet little work mats.

 The advantages of a Montessori-style bedroom

 If you’re wondering what a Montessori bedroom is and what the advantages are, you’ve come to the right mom blog.

 The idea is to turn your toddler’s bedroom into a space where he’s able to reach everything on his own, fostering their imagination, self-confidence, and independence.
 In the words of Maria Montessori herself:

 “We must give the child an environment that he can utilize by himself: a little washstand of his own, a bureau with drawers he can open, objects of common use that he can operate, a small bed in which he can sleep at night under an attractive blanket he can fold and spread by himself.
 We must give him an environment in which he can live and play; then we will see him work all day with his hands and wait impatiently to undress himself and lay himself down on his own bed.”

 6 Steps to turn your toddler room into a Montessori bedroom